fede2cr/circuitpython-braille/README.md

 # circuitpython-braille
 Braille Keyboard made in [CircuitPython](https://circuitpython.org/)

 This is a keyboard for writing in Braille.
-This are used for transcribing books and letters to braille punched paper books for hand reading, and is an important tool for making reading material inclusive.
+This type of keyboards are used for transcribing books and letters to braille punched paper books for hand reading, and is an important tool for making reading material inclusive.

 [![Using the braille keyboard](http://img.youtube.com/vi/514VB9OsrfE/0.jpg)](http://www.youtube.com/watch?v=514VB9OsrfE)